 Based on the above check-list and any other information Hugo may require;

-Consider alternative or more appropriate options such as FIA (R2m per person) or FDI where the emigrant is required to expand his SA business formally into new country but do note neither the FDI nor the FIA are emigration options!
+Consider alternative or more appropriate options such as FIA (R2m per person) or FDI where the emigrant is required to expand his SA business formally into a new country but do note neither the FDI nor the FIA is emigration options!

 The following information and documentation are to be presented to Excon through the authorised dealer:

 4.1Documentary proof of permission to live in the new country, i.e. certificate of citizenship, proof of residency etc. or new passport;

 4.2Copies of tax advice taken in the country that they are emigrating to.
 5